 “All or Virtually All”

-In order to advertise a product as “made in the USA”, the FTC requires that the product be “all or virtually all” made in the U.S. Now, that is a pretty broad claim, so let’s break it down.
+To advertise a product as “made in the USA,” the FTC requires that the product be “all or virtually all” made in the U.S. Now, that is a pretty broad claim, so let’s break it down.

-2. A significant amount of the total manufacturing cost must come from U.S. parts and processing
+- A significant amount of the total manufacturing cost must come from U.S. parts and processing.

 Compliance

-One of the biggest things to know with “made in the USA” advertising is that the use of this phrase is in no way pre-approved by the FTC before a company uses it.
-It is up to the individual company to determine their compliance with FTC regulations and use made in the USA language on their products and in their marketing.
+One of the biggest things to know about “made in the USA” advertising is that the FTC does not pre-approve the use of this phrase before a company uses it.
+It is up to the individual company to determine its compliance with FTC regulations and use “made in the USA” language on its products and its marketing.

 This part of the regulations is particularly scary, and one that you have to keep in mind when shopping.
 Look for supporting evidence to their claim – do they have content, images, or videos from their American production plants?
 Do they list other information about the country of origin of their materials?
 These signals (and our other tips below) can help you substantiate their claims.